-Our Advanced Diploma in Music Production & Sound Engineering is available as an intensive, full time program or as a part time program.
+Our Advanced Diploma in Music Production & Sound Engineering is available as an intensive, full time program.
 You will have a daily timetable of lectures and practical work (5 days/week).

 During the given time we encourage you to use the studios and equipment as much as possible to make the most of your time at Abbey Road.
 This means you can be working and recording during the opening hours in addition to your timetabled lectures and workshops.